commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ---

-## Database Tree and Context Menus
+## Database Explorer and Context Menus

-The tree on the left side of workspace displays the objects inside a server once a database session is established.
+The Database Explorer tree on the left side of workspace displays the objects inside a server once a database session is established.

 Most of tree items have a context menu with a list of actions available for item.
 The context menu can be accessed by right-clicking on the tree node.

 ![Tree context menu when right-clicking on an object](./images/context_menu.png)

-> 💡 The properties of currently selected DB object and it's SQL definition are shown in  **Properties/DDL** tabs at the bottom of DB object tree
+> 💡 The properties of currently selected DB object and it's SQL definition are shown in  **Properties/DDL** tabs at the bottom of Database Explorer

+The Quick Search feature of the Database Explorer in the Database Explorer allows you to quickly find the necessary item and it in the tree view.
+The Quick Search dialog can be shown by clicking the magnifying glass icon at the top of Database Explorer or using a hotkey (`Ctrl-P` or `Cmd-P` by default).

+Frequently used databases can be pinned to always be shown at the top of Database Explorer.
+The pin button is revealed by hovering the mouse cursor over the database node.

 ## Database Operation Tabs

-The area to the right of the Database Tree contains the operation tabs.
-There are multiple kinds of tabs, the most common are:
+The area to the right of the Database Explorer contains the operation tabs.
+There are several types of tabs, the most common being:
-  - Query - used to edit and execute queries against the database, view and export query results and analyze query performance.
+  - **Query:** used to edit and execute queries, view and export query results and analyze query performance.
-  - Database Console - shows a command line-like interface for the database
+  - **Database Console:** provides a command line interface for the database
-  - Monitoring Dashboard - displays various performance metrics of the database server.
+  - **Monitoring Dashboard:** displays various performance metrics of the database server.
-  - Backends - displays a list of active database connections, allows to terminate a particular back-end.
+  - **Backends:** displays active database connections and allows you terminate a specific database session.

  The tabs listed above can be opened by clicking on the `➕` sign on the tabs panel.
+Other tabs like ERD, Schema Editor, Backup, Server Configuration etc. can be opened using context menus of Database Explorer.

 ### Query tab

 The top area of the tab contains the SQL editor.
-The toolbar in the middle allows to run most frequently used actions such as running the whole query or its selected part, formatting SQL code, import/export SQL code from files etc. The bottom part of the screen contains the query result data-grid and query plan visualizer (only available for Postgresl).
+The toolbar in the middle allows you to access frequently used actions such as running the entire query or its selected part, formatting SQL code, import/export SQL code from files etc. The bottom part of the screen displays the query result data-grid and query plan visualizer (available for PostgreSQL only).

 ![Query tab overview](./images/query_tab-overview.png)

 #### Editing the code
-The query editor suports syntax highlighting code completion, code folding and formatting for most common SQL dialects.
+The query editor supports syntax highlighting, code completion, code folding, and formatting for most common SQL dialects.

 The code completion operates in live mode by default, providing suggestions as you type.
-Live completion may be disabled for the current database connection by toggling the `AB` switch on top of the Database Tree.
-The autocomplete can also be called with a hotkey (`Ctrl-Space`  or `Cmd-Space` by default).
+You can disable live completion for the current connection by toggling the `AB` switch at the top of the Database Explorer.
+You can also trigger autocomplete manually using a hotkey  (`Ctrl-Space`  or `Cmd-Space` by default).

-The code can be auto-formatted either clicking the the **Format SQL** button or with a hotkey (`Alt-S` by default)
+To auto-format your code, click the **Format SQL** button or use the hotkey  (`Alt-S` by default)

 >💡 The script in the editor can be saved to a file or loaded from file using the **Save To file** and **Load From File** buttons on the toolbar.
 >💡 SQL scripts can also be imported by draggine the file to the editor

 #### Running the query
-The query can be executed by clicking the `▶` (Run) button on the toolbar.
+The query can be executed by clicking the ` ▶ ` (Run) button on the toolbar.
 The `[▶︎]` (Run Selection) button allows to execute the selected part of the code in the query editor, if no code is selected the code line where the cursor is will be executed.
 Alternatively, the selected region of the code can be executed via context menu of the editor.

 Once query is executed its output will be displayed in the query results data-grid.
 Query results with more than 50 rows, are loaded in chunks, click `Fetch More` or `Fetch All` respectively to load the next chunk or complete query result; the number of next rows to be fetched can be selected from the drop-down list.